raulrotundo/jhipster-sample-application/README.md

 We use yarn scripts and [Webpack][] as our build system.

-Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.
+Run the following commands on /gateway and /onlineshop folders to create a blissful development experience using gradle and docker.

-    ./gradlew
+    ./gradlew bootWar -Pprod buildDocker
-    yarn start
+    docker-compose -f src/main/docker/app.yml up -d

 [Yarn][] is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
 You can also run `yarn update` and `yarn install` to manage dependencies.